marinko387/coding_challenge/README.md

 # Coding Challenge
 To complete the task of the coding challenge, the Metric class and the three methods were created as requested.
-In addition to the tests with Rspec on the Metric model
+In addition to the tests with Rspec on the Metric model.

 ## Typical Example